Special Services and Opportunities

-The Office of First-Year & Transition Programs can be reached via phone at 903.886.5088.
+The Office of New Student & Family Programs can be reached via phone at 903.886.5088.
 If contacting by email, please use the appropriate email found below:

 Campus Visits/Mane Event Preview Day – CampusVisits@tamuc.edu

-Find the Office of First-Year & Transition Programs online at http://www.tamuc.edu/orientation
+Find the Office of New Student & Family Programs online at https://www.tamuc.edu/orientation

-Located in the Student Access and Success Center at 2200 Campbell Street, The University College provides entering undergraduate students access to guidance and services necessary for success at the University and coordinates the Texas Core Curriculum courses that will assist them throughout as they become life-long learners.
-The University College supports the University’s vision through application of high academic standards, high quality programs and a personal educational experience for each student.
-Signature Courses, the First-Year TRAC (Transforming Relationships & Academic Connections), the University's Common Read, Mentor Groups, the First-Year Leadership Class, and Early Intervention are some of the programs provided by the University College.
-Units within the College also include: The Testing Center, Success Coaches, and Developmental Education.
-Contact the office at 903-886-5878 or email firstname.lastname@example.org.
+Located in the College of Innovation and Design office suite in 183 Gee Library, the First-Year TRAC initiative provides entering undergraduate students access to guidance and services necessary for success at the University and coordinates the Texas Core Curriculum courses that will assist them throughout as they become life-long learners.
+The First-Year TRAC supports the University’s vision through application of high academic standards, high quality programs and a personal educational experience for each student.
+The First-Year TRAC is comprised of: Signature Courses, the University's Book in Common and related campus-wide events.
+Contact the office at 903-886-5878 or email Quynh.Dang@tamuc.edu.

 Basic Skills Policy

 A&M-Commerce assesses the academic skills of each entering undergraduate student to determine readiness for college-level work, per state law.